danhtruong/Get-started-with-R-for-Biologists/README.md

 # Introduction

 This repository contains resources on getting started with R for biologists.
 [R](https://www.r-project.org) is a language and environment for statistical computing and graphics.
-It is widely used for a variety of statistical analysis (i.e., linear and nonlinear modelling, classical statistical tests, clustering, ets.).
+It is widely used for a variety of statistical analysis (i.e., linear and nonlinear modeling, classical statistical tests, clustering, etc.).
 R is freely available and has a large collection of developed packages of different tools.
 One such is the [Tidyverse](https://www.tidyverse.org), which is a collection of data science tools.

 # RStudio